bfdes/bfdes.in/posts/extending-react.md

 Unlike Model-View frameworks, React drives UI updates by declarative state management.
 Controversially, React introduced an XML-like syntax extension to JavaScript called [JSX](https://reactjs.org/docs/introducing-jsx.html).
 It allows programmers to combine markup and render logic in application code.

-The idioms React promoted were not initially well-received but quickly gained wide acceptance.
+The ideas React promotes were not initially well-received but quickly gained wide acceptance.

 We will extend React's JSX API to create a small NodeJS library for static site generation.
 The library will expose `File` and `Dir` JSX primitives that can be composed to define a website.